 Yarmouth, more commonly referred to as Great Yarmouth, is a coastal town in the county of Norfolk, England.
-It is located at the mouth of the River Yare, 20 miles (30 km) east of Norwich.
-The Victorian author Charles Dickens visited Yarmouth in 1849 and set the town as a key location in his partly autobiographical novel David Copperfield, published the following year.
+It is located at the mouth of the River Yare, 20 miles (30 km) east of the city of Norwich.
+The nineteenth-century author Charles Dickens visited Yarmouth in 1849 and set the town as a key location in his partly autobiographical novel David Copperfield, published the following year.